Youth engagement

 Youth engagement is the sentiment young people feel towards a particular person, activity, place or outcome.
 It has been a focus of youth development, public policy and social change movements for at least forty years.
 According to a Cornell University program, "Youth engagement is one of the buzzwords in the youth development field.
 Similar terms are youth voice, youth involvement, youth participation, and youth in governance."

 About

-A study exploring foster youth and aging out defines youth engagement as, "involving young people in the creation of their own destinies", and suggest that in social work that means "genuinely involving them in case planning and encouraging them to advocate for themselves."
+A study exploring foster youth and aging out defines youth engagement as, "involving young people in the creation of their own destinies", and suggests that in social work that means "genuinely involving them in case planning and encouraging them to advocate for themselves."
 This sentiment was best summarized by youth who said, "Nothing about us without us."
 The concept of youth engagement has emerged in recent years as a leading-edge, broad-based approach and best practice to meet the needs of youth, including youth at risk.
 It is a process that offers meaningful participation for youth—that is, participation with passion—and opportunities for youth to take responsibility and leadership while working in partnership with caring adults who value, respect and share power with them.